 Unfortunately for most of the U.S. population, people don’t know the warning signs and symptoms of a heart attack, according to the Centers for Disease Control and Prevention.
 The federal agency notes that about 47 percent of heart attacks occur outside a hospital, suggesting that “most people with heart disease don’t act on early warning signs.”

-About 600,000 Americans die of heart disease every year, which accounts for one in every four deaths.
-About 720,000 Americans have a heart attack every year.
+About 600,000 Americans die of heart disease every year, which accounts for one in every four deaths and is the leading cause of death in the U.S. About 720,000 Americans have a heart attack every year.

-Major warning signs of heart attacks include chest pain or discomfort; upper body pain or discomfort in the arms, back, neck, jaw, or upper stomach; shortness of breath; and nausea, lightheadedness, or cold sweats.
+Major heart attack symptoms include chest pain or discomfort; upper body pain or discomfort in the arms, back, neck, jaw, or upper stomach; shortness of breath; and nausea, lightheadedness, or cold sweats.

 Risk factors for heart disease include high blood pressure, high LDL cholesterol, and smoking.
 People also can be at increased risk of heart disease from some medical conditions and lifestyle choices such as diabetes, obesity, poor diet, physical inactivity and excessive alcohol use.